- Clinical Associate Professor, Global Health

-He has been an organic farmer, created social businesses focused on food, and taught about leadership and change in the citizen sector since 1998.
-Britt is also on the faculties of the University of Washington and University of Vermont where he currently teaches graduate seminars on food and farming, leadership, and cross-cultural partnership.
+He has also been an organic farmer, created social businesses focused on food, and taught about leadership and change in the citizen sector since 1998.
 He holds a Ph.D. in Geography from the University of Washington and an M.S. in Community Development from the University of California at Davis.

 - PhD (University of Washington)